arandomdev/openairinterface5g/openair1/SIMULATION/TOOLS/bictr/readme.md

 After the channel descriptor is initialized, the wireless channel can be generated in `random_channel.c:random_channel()`.
 The length of the impulse response can be reduced from the maximum to the correct length by modifying `channel_length`.
 This change will automatically be applied in `apply_channelmod.c:rxAddInput()`.
 This change should not cause a memory leak as `random_channel.c:free_channel_desc_scm()` does not depend on `channel_length`.
 Additionally, the `channel_offset` can be set to perform the LOS optimization.

 Additionally, to ensure that memory is freed, `CHANMODEL_FREE_BICTR` should be set in `channel_desc_t::free_flags`.

+### Assumptions
+In the experimental integration with OAI, a few assumptions were made.
+These need to be checked.
+* The IQ samples are modulated and sent to RFSimulator in passband.
+  * **This has been disproven.** The IQ samples are in baseband and not modulated.
+Work is ongoing to adapt BICTR for this use case.
+* RFSimulator applies the transmitter power to the IQ samples.
+BICTR then applies the pathloss to the IQ samples in the FIR filter.
+  * I'm not sure where RFSimulator applies and uses pathloss.